 - Agents drag in issue attachments as normal - no additional training required

-Try the app free for 30 days from the Atlassian Marketplace
+To try the app free for 30 days, click the button below.

 Getting started documentation is available from our help centre and here is a video showing how easy it is to configure: